Abdominoplasty (Tummy Tuck)

 The procedure

 There are variations depending on your individual anatomy and goals.
 The standard surgery is done under general anaesthesia.
 A low incision is made along the pubic hairline from hip to hip and around the belly button and the skin is lifted up.
 The underlying muscles are tightened, excess or overhanging skin is removed and your belly button re-sited.
-The skin is restitched in a tighter way with a smoother contour.
+The skin is restitched to achieve a smoother contour.
+When there is more extensive skin laxity, a fleur-de-lys abdominoplasty where there is a vertical scar with removal and tightening of skin down the middle of your abdomen as well or the abdominoplasty may extend around your flanks or sides to the back may be more suitable.
+(A lower body lift is when this is circumferential or almost circumferential.)
+Less extensive abdominoplasties such as the mini-abdominoplasty which mainly focuses on lower abdominal skin removal work well for a small group of women but do not address muscle laxity or middle to upper abdominal skin laxity.
+The reverse abdominoplasty focuses on the upper abdomen only and is usually a secondary procedure if there is still some skin laxity after an abdominoplasty.
 Drains are not routinely used.
 Stitches are usually absorbable.

 Combination surgery

 Abdominoplasty can be done on its own or in combination with other procedures.
-Common combinations include abdominoplasty with liposuction, breast surgery, labiaplasty and other body contouring procedures.
+Common combinations include abdominoplasty with liposuction (for additional abdominal contouring particularly at your waist), breast surgery, labiaplasty and other body contouring procedures.

 Duration of surgery